 Did you know that the average cost of a wedding in the United States is about $33K?
 Getting hitched in Arkansas is the most budget-friendly choice at around $18K, while a California ceremony breaks the bank at about $47K.
-That's a lot of money for two people, just beginning their lives together.
+That's a lot of money for two people just starting their lives together.

-I met my husband in college when I was twenty years old.
-He sat in front of me in a theatre class.
-For an entire semester, I sat behind him, just hoping for a reason to talk to him.
-I’d even concoct scenarios in my head where maybe we were in a group project together, and we would HAVE to exchange phone numbers.
-That never happened, but I did finally work up the courage to befriend him on Facebook, and the rest is history.
+I was twenty years old and in college when I first encountered the man who was to be my husband.
+He sat in front of me in a theatre class, and for the entire semester, I sat quietly behind him hoping for a reason to talk to him.
+I’d even concoct scenarios in my head, like the one where we’d work on a group project together and have to exchange phone numbers.
+None of these scenarios played out, but finally I worked up the courage to befriend him on Facebook.
+The rest is sweet history.

 I awoke to my phone ringing and soon realized I had several missed calls and texts from my brother-in-law.
-I then decided to wake my sleeping husband.
-As I am trying to wake him, I received a devastating text message: My brother-in-law informed me that their uncle had passed very unexpectedly.
+As I was waking my husband, I received a devastating text message relaying that his uncle, with whom he was very close, had passed away suddenly.

-Here I was, staring into the eyes of my brand new husband on our wedding night, forced to tell him that someone he had loved dearly was gone forever.
+So there I was, staring into the eyes of my brand-new husband on our wedding night, having to tell him that someone he had loved dearly was gone forever.
 I think that was the instant where the wedding ended and marriage began.
 Over the next few hours, I got a quick education in the difference between the two.

-Marriage is having to deliver terrible news to the person you love most in the world and being there for them when they fall apart.
-Marriage is neglecting any honeymoon plans because you know you aren’t going to enjoy yourself.
-Marriage is leaving for a six-hour drive at 3:00 a.m. so you can get home and be with your family.
-Marriage is comforting your brand new husband when he can’t bear to walk up to the casket and say goodbye to someone he loved and admired.
-Marriage is being there during every sleepless night.
-Marriage is putting aside your own needs to care for your spouse.
-Marriage is a lifetime.
+Marriage, I learned, means having to deliver terrible news to your beloved partner and be there when he falls apart.
+Or putting aside honeymoon plans because you know neither of you will enjoy yourself.
+Marriage is leaving at 3:00 am for a six-hour drive home to be with your family.
+It’s also comforting your spouse when he’s unable to walk up to a funeral casket and say goodbye to someone he loved and admired.